DiermeierWolfgang/DiermeierWolfgang/README.md

 - 👋 Hi, I’m @DiermeierWolfgang
 - 👀 I’m interested in electrical drives
-- 🌱 I’m currently studying electric mobility an powergrids
+- 🌱 I’m currently studying electric mobility and powergrids
 - 📫 You can reach me here

 <!---